KapsonLabs/tumbula/design_pattern_decisions.md

 ## Introduction.

 Tumbula.sol is my main contract, a factory contract that creates instances of StoreProduct.sol per product.
 StoreProduct.sol inherits the ERC20 standard contract from OpenZeppelin and also uses its SafeMath library to securely perform arithmetic operations.
+Tumbula.sol also inherits the Roles contract from OpenZeppelin to manage user roles within the contract.

 ## Access Restricition Pattern.